thorlabsDev/ThorStreamer/README.md

 ### Additional Considerations

 1. **Error Persistence**
     - Some errors may be persistent until token refresh
     - Some may require service restart
     - Others may resolve automatically

 2. **Rate Limiting**
     - Track error rates
     - Implement circuit breakers where appropriate
     - Use exponential backoff for retries

 3. **Error Reporting**
     - Include error context in logs
     - Track error frequencies
     - Monitor error patterns

 ## Best Practices

+1. **Protocol Buffer Usage**
-1. Always use the latest version of the generated client code for your language, following updates to the `.proto` files.
+    - Always use the latest version of the generated client code for your language, following updates to the `.proto` files
+    - Handle both message formats (unified MessageWrapper and individual StreamResponse)
+    - Use proper deserialization for StreamResponse data fields

+2. **Connection Management**
-2. Implement reconnection logic to handle disconnects gracefully in your application.
+    - Implement reconnection logic to handle disconnects gracefully in your application
-3. Use SSL/TLS for secure communication (gRPC supports this natively in most languages).
+    - Use SSL/TLS for secure communication (gRPC supports this natively in most languages)
+    - **Choose the right stream type**: Use unified stream (`StreamUpdates`) only if you have powerful infrastructure; otherwise use individual EventPublisher streams
+    - **Monitor disconnections**: Frequent disconnections indicate insufficient client resources

+3. **Performance Optimization**
-4. Handle backpressure by implementing flow control if your application processes events slower than it receives them.
+    - Handle backpressure by implementing flow control if your application processes events slower than it receives them
-5. Consider implementing a worker pool for parallel processing of events, especially if the event processing is CPU-intensive.
+    - **Mandatory for unified stream**: Implement worker pools for parallel processing - single-threaded processing will not work
+    - Use asynchronous processing patterns to handle high-volume streams
+    - **Hardware requirements**: Ensure adequate CPU, RAM, and network resources before using unified stream
+    - Use the packed encoding benefits for repeated numeric fields

+4. **Message Processing**
+    - Handle oneof fields properly in MessageWrapper
+    - Process different stream types (FILTERED, WALLET, ACCOUNT) appropriately
+    - Implement proper error handling for message deserialization

+5. **Resource Management**
+    - Respect subscription limits (6 total: up to 2 transaction, 5 account, 2 slot, 10 wallet)
+    - Monitor your subscription usage across different event types
+    - Close unused subscriptions to free resources for new ones
+    - Monitor memory usage when processing high-volume streams
+    - Consider subscription strategy based on your application needs

 ## Disclaimer